bgachara/bgachara.github.io/posts/rust_ref.md

 let stars = 10; /*type of u128*/

 ```
-- When primitive types have no context , rust will fall back to *i32* for untyped integer literals and *f64* for untypes floating point literals.
+- When primitive types have no context, rust will fall back to *i32* for untyped integer literals and *f64* for untypes floating point literals.

 ```rust